abzcoding/lvim/README.md

   - `lvim.builtin.test_runner = { active = false }`
 - if you don't want [cheat.sh](http://cheat.sh) integration, disable it
   - `lvim.builtin.cheat = { active = false }`
-- if you don't want the sql integration, disable it
+- if you don't want the SQL integration, disable it
   - `lvim.builtin.sql_integration = { active = false }`
 - if you don't like smooth scrolling, disable it
   - `lvim.builtin.neoscroll = { active = false }`
+- if you want an obvious focused window, and you don't get seizures from it
+  - `lvim.builtin.nonumber_unfocus = true`
 - If you wanna see the issues, remove `lvim.lsp.diagnostics.virtual_text = false`
 - I'm using `skim` for `latex` stuff, change it to `zathura` if you are on `linux`
 - Using tailwinds CSS for markdown, disable it if you want